 Play a tibetan or crystal singing bowl and notice where you can feel the vibration from the sound in your body.

-ONE-ON-ONE STRATEGY
+ONE-ON-ONE CONNECTION

-Ask your student how they are feeling (eg. after receiving an award, completing an activity, falling over)
+Ask your child how they are feeling (eg. after receiving an award, completing an activity, falling over) and more importantly, WHERE can they feel the feeling in their body.

 Step Three: Stay with the Feeling